Heart and Blood Conditions

 If tricuspid valve function is very bad, surgery may be done to improve it.
 In some cases, if the valve can’t be improved enough, it may need to be replaced with an artificial heart valve.

 In the most severe cases, Ebstein’s anomaly affects the right ventricle so seriously that it will never be able to generate blood flow into the lungs.
 In these children, two or three surgeries will be needed to create a pathway for venous (blue) blood to flow into the lungs without passing through the right ventricle at all.
+These children receive complete care through our Single Ventricle Program.

 Adult Congenital Heart Disease Program